Gowanus Canal: New forms of life

 Although the Gowanus Canal is poisonous to humans, it may be breeding previously unidentified types of organisms.
 In 2008, Nasreen and Nilofaur Haque reported the presence of white clouds of "biofilm" floating above the sludge on the bottom of the canal.
 Examinations suggested that the colloquially named "white stuff" is a co-operative mix of bacteria, protozoa, chemicals, and other substances.
 The parts of the mixture acted together to find food, and the biological components exchanged genes and excreted material that acts as an antibiotic to protect it from toxins in the water.
 The Haques started studying methicillin-resistant Staphylococcus aureus from the canal to learn more about what makes bacteria resistant, so that the research might help to develop new antibiotic drugs.

 In 2014, volunteers and scientists donned Hazmat suits to sample the black mayonnaise from the canal, extracting DNA which was sequenced at the Weill-Cornell Medical College.
 Ellen Jorgensen, executive director of the startup Genspace, reported that the group failed to identify half of the DNA.
-They found "42 kinds of bacteria, two viruses, and five life forms from the domain Archaea," many uniquely adapted to the extreme environment of the Gowanus Canal.
+They found "42 kinds of bacteria, two viruses, and five life forms from the domain Archaea", many uniquely adapted to the extreme environment of the Gowanus Canal.
 Methylococcaceae, a family of microbes found in the Fourth Street Basin, consume methane.
-Desulfobacterales take in sulfate and release hydrogen sulfide, contributing to the Gowanus’ characteristic rotten egg smell.
+Desulfobacterales take in sulfate and release hydrogen sulfide, contributing to the Gowanus' characteristic rotten egg smell.
 Bioengineers and others involved in the 2014 study were also interested in studying the Gowanus Canal's unique microbial communities.
-These naturally-evolving bioremediating bacteria consume the Gowanus’ pollutants.
+These naturally-evolving bioremediating bacteria consume the Gowanus' pollutants.
 Understanding how they co-exist with and degrade toxic compounds might suggest new methods for bioremediation.

+In December 2014 and April 2015, researchers based at New York University sampled sediment from 14 sites along the canal.
+The Department of Environmental Protection obtained a core sample in September 2015, finding 455 species of microbes and 1,171 genes consistent with exposure to heavy metal compounds.
+Their sample included eight types of antimicrobial resistance markers, 2,319 biosynthetic gene clusters, and secondary metabolites.